JetBrains/teamcity-documentation/topics/manage-teamcity-license.md

 </ol>

-Note that since an offline TeamCity server is unable to receive automatic updates from JBA, you will need to copy and paste activation keys whenever additional licenses are purchased.
+Note that since an offline TeamCity server is unable to receive automatic updates from JBA, you will need to copy and paste activation keys whenever the server license is renewed or additional agents are purchased.

 See also: <a href="configuring-proxy-server.md">Configuring Proxy Server</a>